evamdf/playlist-builder-api/README.md

 #### TO DO
 - Make output of playlist retriever readable
 - Ability to add/remove songs from a playlist
-- GET for all the other info
+- GET for all the other info - eg see details about a song in a playlist
 - ...